NOLAN M. KAVANAGH

 February 25, 2016

-Who didn’t see this?
-It’s so touching.
-The song, written by Kelly, is about how her ex-husband is a better father than hers was.
-It’s about doing right by her children.
-And she is singing it while pregnant.
+This performance is so touching.
+The song, written by Kelly, is about how her (now, ex-) husband is a better father than hers was, and about doing right by her children.
+She is singing it while pregnant.
 It’s raw.
-She emotes.
-I am crying with Keith Urban.
+She is crying.
+Keith Urban is crying.
+And so am I.

 1. Up to the Mountain